-Well, although it is a mystery whether there are more temples or not but one thing is clear that you could find numerous numbers and names of the temple over here.
+Well, although it is a mystery whether there are more temples or not but one thing is clear you could find numerous numbers and names of the temple over here.

 Upon calling the Nava Durga temple, many people assume it is the dyo chhen of Nava Durga which is located at Kwathandou, Bhaktapur.
-But there are other temples too that depicts the Nava Durga.
+But there are other temples too that depict the Nava Durga.

 The city of Bhaktapur as a whole is protected by these eight Mother Goddesses.
 Moreover, the location of these open shrines or Piths proposes a mandala where they are based on the four cardinal points and four intermediate points.